 If you need help with understanding any of the terminology used within this section, please visit the Federal Student Aid website for a glossary of terms.

-If you have any questions about obtaining U.S. financial aid to study at LJMU please Registry Services with us.
+If you have any questions about obtaining U.S. financial aid to study at LJMU please contact us.